csaw68/4180_project/README.md

 # Hardware Setups

-## Robot Setup
+## Vehicle Setup
-Instructions on how to assemble the robot can be found here: https://learn.sparkfun.com/tutorials/assembly-guide-for-redbot-with-shadow-chassis/all
+Instructions on how to assemble the vehicle's base build can be found here: https://learn.sparkfun.com/tutorials/assembly-guide-for-redbot-with-shadow-chassis/all

 ## Pin connection of the Pi
 <img src="https://user-images.githubusercontent.com/78784280/145406918-eed09443-98ee-4211-9d10-eaa107adf42a.PNG" width="500">